caiks/WBOT02/README.md

 The final *slice* shares only 2 ancestors with the previous *slices*.
 So it is least related.
 It is *off-diagonal* with only one example.

 Clearly in this case the browser allows us to demonstrate that the hotspot is quite isolated and the surrounding *model* far less developed.
 By searching for hotspots, the *model* has a higher growth rate and longer paths to the point at which features are beginning to be classified together.
 By browsing we can judge how well classified the *slices* are, and whether the configuration of the current *substrate*, active and mode is in practice reducing the *volume*.

+There are numerous snapshots of the `actor002` browser in various modes for different *models* in the [WBOT02 repository](https://github.com/caiks/WBOT02/images).

+#### Model analysis tools

 <!-- TODO